Categories

 3. Submit your application to Leeds Council: Applications must be made via the Planning Portal or directly to the council.
 There is a fee (currently £462 for change of use applications, though this may vary).

-4. Validation and Consultation: The council checks your application is complete, and then consults neighbours, highways, conservation officers, and other stakeholders.
+4. Validation and Consultation: The council checks that your application is complete, and then consults neighbours, highways, conservation officers, and other stakeholders.

 5. Decision: A planning officer reviews the application and policy compliance.
 For complex cases, a planning committee may make the decision.
 The council generally aims to decide within 8 weeks.